iiGamezzHN/Pokemon-Builder/PROCESS.md

 - Added navigation buttons to normal activities (replacement for TabLayout)
 - Added ListView and ListView adapter to Pokedex.
 It now shows all pokemon names.
 - Made the overall layout better looking.
 Like white text for tabs, no transition animations when changing activities and some margins for text so that it's more readable.

+## Weekend
+- Added all needed information to SearchActivity in an ok looking layout
+- Built the SQLite database for saving pokemon and added 1 example
+- Completed the insert method for the database (22 items per pokemon)
+- Created a SavedPokemon class to hold the data of the saved pokemon
+- Made a ListAdapter class to show saved pokemon for the database in the ListActivity